Legal Research in Costa Rica

 6.3.
 Costa Rican Bar and Legal Associations

-- Costa Rican Bar Association (Colegio de Abogados y Abogadas) – In order to practice law in Costa Rica one must be admitted as an Attorney to the Costa Rican Bar Association.
+- Costa Rican Bar Association (Colegio de Abogados y Abogadas) – To practice law in Costa Rica, one must be admitted as an Attorney to the Costa Rican Bar Association.
 A law library is available at the facilities of the Bar Association located in the capital city of San Jose (Zapote).

-- National Notary Directorate (Direccion Nacional de Notariado) – In a civil law system such as Costa Rica the Notary Public plays an important function within the legal system.
-To be a Public Notary in Costa Rica you must be a licensed Attorney and authorized before the National Notary Directorate.
-The Directorate was created by the Notary Code (Codigo Notarial) in 1998 and is in charge of the oversight and regulation of the Notary system in Costa Rica.
+- National Notary Directorate (Dirección Nacional de Notariado) – In a civil law system, such as Costa Rica, the Notary Public plays an important function within the legal system.
+To be a Public Notary in Costa Rica, you must be a licensed Attorney and authorized before the National Notary Directorate.
+The Directorate was created by the Notary Code (Código Notarial) in 1998 and oversees the oversight and regulation of the Notary system in Costa Rica.

 6.4.
 Other Professional Licensing Associations

-In order to carry out your profession in Costa Rica and depending on the field of work may require a license or membership to a professional association in Costa Rica.
+In order to carry out your profession in Costa Rica and depending on the field of work, it may require a license or membership to a professional association in Costa Rica.
 The following is the list of Costa Rican professional associations known locally as Colegios:

-- Association of Medical Doctors and Surgeons (Colegio de Meidcos y Cirujanos)
+- Association of Medical Doctors and Surgeons (Colegio de Médicos y Cirujanos)

 - Association of Professionals in Computer Science (Colegio de Profesionales en Informatica)